 Although it is a shame to see any tree removed, sometimes a tree’s size, location, or current condition, such as diseased or dying, can mean that felling it is the only option.
 Trees can be removed in various ways, one of which is straight felling, where a tree is cut down from the base and felled over onto the ground where it can then be cleared up.
 Another option for removal is to sectionally fell a tree, whereby a tree is climbed via a rope and harness and then taken down in small bits, lowered to the ground, and then cleared away by ground staff.
 We can also carry out full site clearance work, clear or partially felling all trees on a site, using an array of equipment such as excavator tree shears, forestry mulchers and whole tree chippers.
+Chat with an operative now to discuss our services further

 There are many different ways of pruning a tree, and each method can achieve various and sometimes multiple outcomes.
 For instance, reducing a tree overall will make the tree smaller, but it can also create a better shape and reduce branch-end weights.
 This will mean that branches are a lot less likely to snap, therefore making the tree safer.
 Thinning a tree will make it look a lot more aesthetically pleasing, but it can also let a lot more light into a garden, allowing for grass or other plants to grow.
+Chat with an operative now to discuss our services further

 Reducing a tree is a method of pruning where the whole tree is made smaller by up to 30% overall.
 This process is normally carried out by climbing, and involves keeping the tree’s natural shape and cutting branches back to suitable growth points, where it will be able to re-sprout, without drastically affecting the tree’s health.
 Reduction is normally carried out when a tree has become too large for its position, when a tree below requires more light, or to reduce the risk of branches snapping.